kljr/SpringboardVM/README.md

 # DruVMoser

-Springboard with Composer + Drush Make + DrupalVM + Codeception.
+A Springboard development environment built with Composer, Drush make, Codeception, DrupalVM, Ansible and Bash.

-Provides multiple fully-configured Springboard sites with working copies of the Springboard repositories, a dedicated testing site, scripts that allow Drush Make to update existing sites' core and contrib modules without touching their Springboard directories, and a virtual machine to run them in.
+Provides multiple fully-configured Springboard sites with working copies of the Springboard repositories, a dedicated testing site and testing suite, bash scripts which allow Drush make to update existing sites' core and contrib modules without touching their Springboard directories, and quick, pain-free provisioning, management and updating of Apache, mySQL and Drupal/Springboard.

 ## Prerequisites